atom711/vna-time-domain-gating/README.md

-# Vector Network Analyzer (VNA) Error Calibration and Time-Domain Gating Pipelines
+# Vector Network Analyzer (VNA) Error Calibration and Time-Domain Gating

 ## Objective & Purpose
 This is a brief Python script to simulate a corrupted X/Ku-band frequency sweep to demonstrate how an Inverse Fast Fourier Transform (IFFT) can translate frequency data into a time-of-flight timeline which allows us to drop a mathematical gate around the material sample and clear out stray background reflections.